Make reading fun

 New activities are great vocabulary builders: Introduce new words like “drizzle the glue”, “dab the paint “or “sprinkle the sparkles”.
 Keep a dictionary close by to point out the words.

 Point out art in the everyday environment.
 For example, talk about the shapes and textures in the playground.
 Ask questions like, “How many triangles can you count in the playground?”.
 Talk about the different colours of the leaves.
 Make a game out of estimating quantity.
-For example, ask them to guess whether there are more red or yellow leaves in a certain tree.
+For example, ask your child to guess whether there are more red or yellow leaves in a certain tree.

 Encourage questions.
 Giving children the confidence to ask questions lets them expand their knowledge and understanding of art.
 Use their questions to introduce new words into their vocabulary.